 We are committed to establishing and maintaining an effective compliance program that is intended to increase the likelihood of preventing, detecting, and correcting violations of law or Company policy.
-We have adopted our Code of Ethics and an internal Principles of Integrity policy, which are applicable to all employees, officers and directors.
+Our Code of Ethics, internal Principles of Integrity policy and Core Values are applicable to all of our employees, officers and directors.
+Moreover, we have a hotline in place for employees to anonymously report violations of our Code of Ethics or complaints regarding accounting and auditing practices.
+Reports of possible violations of financial or accounting policies made to the hotline are directed to our Director of Internal Audit and the chair of the Audit Committee.

 We will disclose amendments to, or waivers of, our Code of Ethics that are required to be disclosed under the securities and NYSE rules.
 Any waiver of our Code of Ethics must be approved by the Board of Directors or a relevant Board committee.
 We have not made any such waivers and do not anticipate making any such waiver.